4 Easy DIY Garden Soil Tests to Do Now

 • Dig a twelve-inch diameter hole twelve inches deep in your garden, which is about the depth of plant roots.
 You can use the soil that you remove for the Mason jar soil test we discussed earlier.

 • Fill the hole with five gallons of water and allow it to drain overnight.
 This allows the water to fully saturate the soil to reveal more accurate results of how well your garden drains.
-(Suppose a heavy rainfall happens one day, you want to ensure your garden will not flood and it will hold just the right amount of water it needs to thrive and drain the remaining water appropriately.
+(Suppose a heavy rainfall happens one day, you want to ensure your garden will not flood, and it will hold just the right amount of water it needs to thrive and drain the remaining water appropriately.
 You are also testing to see how much water waste or run-off happens and how well your soil retains water for your garden).

 • Calculate how long it takes to drain and the amount of time it takes to completely drain.